UPDATED 4/19/23 Plus other Hot Topics – like Fire by Friction

 There are many Websites on how to make these from soda cans and there is a wide variety of modifications to the basic design.
 Just do a web search on “alcohol stove soda can” and you will find many good sites with the details.
+These things have a real cult-following.
 When I searched, I got 106,000 hits… Now I are a expert!
 LOL

 These are often referred to as “penny stoves”, for the penny used as a fill-hole “plug”.
 If you are a high-roller, you can use a nickel.

 Fun Fact: Since 1982 US penny coins are about 97% zinc, copper plated.
 Zinc melts at 787 degrees F. How do I know?

 The stove works by vaporizing the liquid alcohol that you fill it with, and then burning the resulting gas.
 Once ignited, the vapor burns as it’s mixed with the outside air and the heat generated warms the stove – which warms the alcohol to its evaporation temperature etc.